SAP/jenkins-library/documentation/docs/steps/transportRequestUploadCTS.md

     }
     ```

 **Note:** Do not use the `mtaBuild` step.
-The The MTA Build Tool `mta` is dedicated to the SAP Cloud Platform.
+The MTA Build Tool `mta` is dedicated to the SAP Business Technology Platform.
 It does neither create the expected `dist` folder nor the compliant content.

 ## Uploading an SAPUI5 Application

 The Fiori toolset uses the [ODATA service](https://ui5.sap.com/#/topic/a883327a82ef4cc792f3c1e7b7a48de8) to upload your UI5 application to the SAPUI5 ABAP repository.
 It controls access by [Basic Authentication](https://help.sap.com/viewer/e815bb97839a4d83be6c4fca48ee5777/202009.002/en-US/43960f4a527b58c1e10000000a422035.html?q=basic%20authentication) (user/password based authentication).

-**Note:** Do not upload your application to SAP BTP.
-The SAP Business Technology Platform does not support `Basic Authentication`.
+**Note:** Do not upload your application to SAP Business Technology Platform.
+The SAP BTP does not support `Basic Authentication`.

 **Note:** Use an HTTPS endpoint to ensure the encryption of your credentials.